JobMonkey! - Sports Jobs, Coaching Jobs, and other Sports Careers

 This publisher of a huge directory of all media has links to many magazine websites, available free online: Gebbie Press

-If you're a writer and/or a photographer, you can work for the magazines you like to read.
-The first step is to become very familiar with the publication, cover to cover, including the features, departments, editorials and even the advertisers.
 The other important thing is to produce work in the style that the publisher and editors like.
 Newspapers report in the style of the Associated Press (AP).
 The format is an inverted pyramid, working from the headline to the important news, down to the details and sidelights.
-If the editor has to shorten your article, he'll simply cut the bottom off.
+If the editor has to shorten your article, he’ll simply cut the bottom off.
 Magazines, on the other hand, can tell a story in depth with a 3,000-word feature, and show it with a multi-page photo layout.
 This kind of journalism takes research, interviews and story-telling ability.
 You need to find the story behind the story.
 You have to get the one picture that twenty other photographers will miss in the same moment.

 To get a good start in magazine sports journalism, get through college.
 Along with some sports and athletics education, definitely study communications.
-An Associate Degree is a must, and a Bachelor Degree is required for many positions.
+An Associate Degree is a must, and a Bachelor’s Degree is required for many positions.
 The best major is journalism, or at least some form of writing degree.
 Journalism Degrees are offered by colleges and universities all over the country, and some, such as the University of Texas, have degree programs specifically in Sports Journalism.
 The UT program is open to 18 students who are journalism majors in broadcast, print, photojournalism or multimedia, and the instructor is a professional writer, editor, broadcaster or photographer who works in sports coverage.

 Sportswriters average over $58,000 per year in magazine staff positions.
 Editors generally make more than this, once they get beyond an entry-level editing position, and can make around $60,000 to $75,000.